 Dana R. Fisher is a Professor of Sociology and the Director of the Program for Society and the Environment at the University of Maryland.
 Her research focuses on questions related to democracy, activism, and environmentalism — most recently studying climate activism, protests, and the American Resistance.
 Her research employs a mixed-methods approach that integrates data collected through open-ended semi-structured interviews and participant observation with various forms of survey data.

-Professor Fisher has appeared on CNN, MSNBC, and PBS Newshour to discuss her work.
-She has also written for the popular press, including in the Washington Post, Time, Politico, Business Insider and the American Prospect (for links to appearances and writing go to this media page on her personal site).
+Professor Fisher has appeared on CNN, MSNBC, PBS Newshour, and the Hill TV to discuss her work.
+She has also written for the popular press, including in the Washington Post, Time, Politico, Business Insider and the American Prospect (for links to appearances and writing go to her media page on her personal site).
 Her research has been featured in media outlets such as the The Washington Post, The New York Times, The Wall Street Journal, The Chicago Tribune, The Boston Herald, USA Today, Science Magazine, various programs on National Public Radio, the BBC, and on numerous podcasts.
 She has presented her work to federal agencies, foundations, and other organizations, including the National Science Foundation, the National Oceanic and Atmospheric Administration (NOAA), the State Department International Visitor Leadership Program, the Let’s Move Campaign in the Obama White House, the Brookings Institution, and to program members at the John S. and James L. Knight Foundation, the MacArthur Foundation, and the National Academies of Science, Engineering, and Medicine.
 Fisher is currently serving as a Contributing Author for Working Group 3 of the Intergovernmental Panel on Climate Change's Sixth Assessment Review (IPCC AR6) writing about citizen engagement and civic activism.